YuAo/MetalLibraryArchive/README.md

     goto loc_6a689;
     ```

-- There is a "Header Extension Section" that contains information about "Dynamic Header Section", "Imported Symbol List" and "Variable List":
+- There is a "Header Extension Section" that contains information about the "Dynamic Header Section", "Imported Symbol List" and "Variable List":

     ```cpp
     if (MTLLibraryDataWithArchive::parseHeaderExtension(r13, r13 + 0x100, r14) != 0x0) {